mosteo/rxada/README.md

 ```
 #!Ada

-package Strings  is new Rx.Indefinites (String);  -- Comes pre-instantiated as Rx.Std
+package Strings  is new Rx.Indefinites (String);  -- Comes pre-instantiated in Rx.Std
-package Integers is new Rx.Definites (Integer);   -- Comes pre-instantiated as Rx.Std
+package Integers is new Rx.Definites (Integer);   -- Comes pre-instantiated in Rx.Std
 package StrToInt is new Rx.Operators (Strings.Observables, Integers.Observables);
 ```